HB 1451 passed the House on 4/27/11 and has been assigned to the Senate

 hunting, working, security, herding and livestock guardian dogs, service dogs,

+or family pets.
 Sara Chisnell-Voigt, Legal Counsel United Kennel Club, writes, "UKC believes

 that the health and well-being of dogs are of the utmost importance, and are